Strange Sally Diamond By Liz Nugent

 I loved Sally Diamond, she’s honest, blunt and absolute breath of fresh air, her life has been far from perfect and so the trauma of her childhood is what makes her who she is as a person and her behaviour.
 She speaks her mind and is always quick to put others in their place when she doesn’t agree with them.

 Although the story is a fantastic one, it’s not for the faint hearted focusing on child abduction, sexual assault, child abuse, racism and diversity and these parts of the story does make for hard and unsettling reading.
-But like Liz’s previous books, she adds some lightness to the story to balance out darkness and this often takes place with Sally.
+But like Liz’s previous books, she adds some lightness to the story to balance out the dark and this often takes place with Sally.

 Another element of the story are the postcards that are sent to the Sally from New Zealand and the sender is another narrative in the book, but it’s hard to say much about them without giving something away!

 This book is another wonderfully crafted story from one of Ireland’s favourite crime writers.
 The chapters are short and snappy so they really pull the reader in dark making it impossible to put down.
-The book is also beautifully descriptive in parts, from old home that Sally grew up to the new cottage with a steam that flows underneath the floorboards, Liz really paints a picture with her writing.
+The book is also beautifully descriptive in parts, from the old home that Sally grew up to the new cottage with a steam that flows underneath the floorboards, Liz really paints a picture with her writing.
 Witty, dark and compelling from the first page, ‘Strange Sally Diamond’ is an absolute must read for all crime fans.

 You can buy ‘Strange Sally Diamond’ from Amazon and is available to buy from good bookshops.